nselby/nselby.github.io/_posts/2016-09-16-Twitter-Tacticians-Meet-Clickbait-Writers.md

 <p>I have a friend who is an NYPD detective, posted to an elite unit.
 A couple years back, my friend, let’s call him, “Eddie,” was walking down a street in Manhattan’s Chelsea neighborhood when he felt a hard object in the small of his back.
 Eddie turned, and saw a pole-skinny black kid, about 19, who requested that Eddie hand over his wallet.
 Eddie didn’t panic. </p>

 <p>Eddie didn’t quote Jules (“Hate to shatter your ego, but this is not the first time I’ve had a gun pointed at me.”) but he did slowly turn and face the young man and, as he did so, recognized that the “gun” was not even a BB gun, but rather a piece of wood.
-At that point, the young man’s powers of observation noticed the gold shield hanging around Eddie’s neck; his eyes widened, and he skedaddled. </p>
+At that point, the young man’s powers of observation allowed him to notice the gold shield hanging around Eddie’s neck; his eyes widened, and he skedaddled. </p>

 <p>After a brief chase, Eddie captured, cuffed and booked his assailant. </p>